Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-installation-english.rst

 OTP Application
 ---------------

-Myriad is not an *active* OTP application, and as such does not rely on, or provides, services running in the background; so no supervision tree or ``gen_server`` is involved here, just a library application ready for OTP integration.
-In development mode, ``proc_lib``-based spawns are done.
+Myriad is not an *active* OTP application, and as such does not rely on, or provides, services running in the background; so no supervision tree or ``gen_server`` is involved here, just a library application ready for OTP integration [#]_.

+.. [#] Speaking of OTP, in development mode, ``proc_lib``-based spawns used to be enabled, yet this led to longer error messages that were not that useful; see ``spawn_utils.hrl`` if wanting to re-enable them.

 There are `various ways <https://www.rebar3.org/docs/getting-started>`_  for obtaining ``rebar3``; we prefer::